-If you would like to report fireworks that are being discharged outside of the legal times, please call 360-307-5811 (between July 1 and July 4) or 911 and try to provide a specific address where the fireworks are being discharged.
+If you would like to report fireworks that are being discharged outside of the legal times, please call 360-307-5811 (between 8 a.m. on June 30 through 8 a.m. on July 8) and try to provide a specific address where the fireworks are being discharged.
 If you believe the fireworks are posing an imminent threat of fire or injury, please call 911.
 You may also report illegal use of fireworks using the Bremerton Police Department's Report An Issue online form.

 Legal consumer fireworks: cylindrical fountain, helicopters and aerial spinners, cone fountains, smoke devices, Roman candles, parachutes, wheels, mine / shells / cakes, ground spinners, reloadable mortars, dipped stick and sparkler, and novelties.

 Illegal fireworks and explosive devices: firecrackers, sky rockets and missiles, bottle rockets, M-80's/M-100's/etc., Improvised Explosive Device (IED) and altered fireworks.

 Legal discharge is allowed on July 4 from 11 a.m. - 11 p.m. only.

 Fireworks are prohibited in all city parks (BMC 13.04.050).